 - If you want round cookies and don’t want to make shapes, then you don’t need to roll out the dough, you can simply tear off pieces of the dough and roll into balls and place the balls onto a parchment lined baking tray.
 Flour the bottom of a glass and use that to press down on the balls to flatten them neatly before baking.

 - Bake in the oven for 10 minutes.

 - Remove from the oven and allow to cool completely before decorating.

 - Prepare your decorating frosting by adding the powdered sugar, vanilla and soy milk to an electric mixing bowl.
 Start on low speed and gradually increase speed until smooth.
+If you need a little more soy milk then add it a drop at a time so that you don’t use too much.
 The consistency will be very sticky, almost gluey.
 Separate into 2 bowls.
 Add a drop of food coloring into each bowl and mix in.

 - Decorate the cookies and allow to set before serving.

 *Nutritional Information is for 1 cookie of 30 excluding decorating frosting.